slatedocs/slate/source/index.md

 https://edna.identitymind.com/im/account/consumer/<appid>/quizresponse (POST)
 ```

 > The body of the request contains an encoding of the customer’s code response.
-The encoding is in JSON as described below.
-The answers are processed and the response used to update the Phone Ownership Security Test and the Application state.
-The response to this request is an Application Response containing the newly updated application.
+The encoding is in JSON as shown below.
+The answers are processed and the response is used to update the Phone Ownership Security Test and the Application state.

 ```code
 EXAMPLE SERVICE REQUEST DATA